oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/1-introduction/introduction.md

 * Login to Oracle Cloud.
 * Create a Twitter developer account.
-* Create and configure a Compute Instance.
+* Create and connect to an OCI Compute Instance.
+* Configure the Compute Instance.
 * Setup OCI API authentication.
 * Deploy the demo code to the Compute Instance.
 * Observe real-time results.